OtherAndrew/defendyourcodejs/README.md

 # DefendYourCodeJS

-A simple CLI program meant to demonstrate input validation, written in JavaScript.
+A simple CLI program meant to demonstrate input validation and password salting and hashing, written in JavaScript.

 ## Getting Started